What are the risk factors for small intestine adenocarcinoma?

 Hereditary nonpolyposis colorectal cancer (HNPCC)

 Another name for HNPCC is Lynch syndrome.
 In most cases, this disorder is caused by a defect in either the gene MLH1 or the gene MSH2, but at least 5 other genes can cause HNPCC: MLH3, MSH6, TGBR2, PMS1, and PMS2.
 An abnormal copy of any one of these genes reduces the body’s ability to repair damage to its DNA.
 This results in an increased risk for cancer of the colon and small intestine, as well as a high risk of endometrial and ovarian cancer.
 People with this syndrome have up to a 4% chance of developing small intestine cancer.
 This condition is also discussed in our document called Colorectal Cancer.

 Peutz-Jeghers syndrome (PJS)

 People with this condition develop polyps in the stomach and intestines, as well as in other areas including the nose, the airways of the lungs, and the bladder.
 The polyps in the stomach and intestines are a special type called hamartomas.
 They can cause problems like bleeding or blockage of the intestines.
-PJS can also cause dark freckle-like spots on the lips, inner cheeks and other areas.
-People with PJS have an increased risk of many types of cancer, including small intestine adenocarcinoma.
+People with PJS can also have dark freckle-like spots on the lips, inner cheeks and other areas.
+PJS can increase the risk of many types of cancer, including small intestine adenocarcinoma.
 This syndrome is caused by mutations in the gene STK1.

 People with this syndrome develop colon polyps which will become cancerous if the colon is not removed.
 They also can get polyps in the small intestine and have an increased risk of small intestine cancer.
 Other cancers that can occur in people with this syndrome include cancers of the skin, ovary, and bladder.
 This syndrome is caused by mutations in the gene MUTYH.